Twin-S: A Digital Twin for Skull-base Surgery

 \section{Abstract}

-{ \textbf{Purpose:} Digital twins are virtual interactive models of the real world, exhibiting identical behavior and properties.
-In surgical applications, computational analysis from digital twins can be used, for example, to enhance situational awareness.
+{ \textbf{Purpose:} Digital twins are virtual replicas of real-world objects and processes.
+This paradigm has great potential in surgical procedures, for example by enhancing the situational awareness of surgeons.
+We introduce \textit{\ours{}}, a digital twin framework for skull base surgery.

-\textbf{Methods:} We present a digital twin framework for skull-base surgeries, named \ours{}, which can be integrated within various image-guided interventions seamlessly. \ours{} combines high-precision optical tracking and real-time simulation.
-We rely on rigorous calibration routines to ensure that the digital twin representation precisely mimics all real-world processes. \ours{} models and tracks the critical components of skull-base surgery, including the surgical tool, patient anatomy, and surgical camera.
-Significantly, \ours{} updates and reflects real-world drilling of the anatomical model in frame rate.
+\textbf{Methods:} \ours{} combines high-precision optical tracking and real-time simulation.
+To guarantee accurate modeling, \ours{} is enabled by calibration routines to ensure that the virtual representation precisely reflects all real-world processes. \ours{} models and tracks key elements of skull base surgery, including surgical tools, patient anatomy, and surgical cameras.
+Importantly, \ours{} models real-world drilling and updates the virtual model at a frame rate of 28.

-\textbf{Results:} We extensively evaluate the accuracy of \ours{}, which achieves an average 1.39 mm error during the drilling process.
-We further illustrate how segmentation masks derived from the continuously updated digital twin can augment the surgical microscope view in a mixed reality setting, where bone requiring ablation is highlighted to provide surgeons additional situational awareness.
+\textbf{Results:} Our evaluation of \ours{} demonstrates an average error of 1.39 mm during the drilling process.
+Our study also highlights the benefits of \ours{} in downstream applications in image-guided interventions.
+We showcase how \ours{} provides temporally varying augmented overlays derived from the continuously updated virtual model, thus offering additional situational awareness to the surgeon.

-\textbf{Conclusion:} We present \ours{}, a digital twin environment for skull-base surgery. \ours{} tracks and updates the virtual model in real-time given measurements from modern tracking technologies.
-Future research on complementing optical tracking with higher-precision vision-based approaches may further increase the accuracy of \ours{}. }
+\textbf{Conclusion:} Our digital twin paradigm captures the real-world surgical progress and updates the virtual model in real-time through modern tracking technologies.
+Future research integrating vision-based techniques could further increase the accuracy of \ours{}. }